Cassie has everything she wants…

 She also liked the way his fingertips slid over her hip before he lifted his hand away.
 It was a quick gesture, one that no one else would have noticed, but Cassie nearly shivered from that stroke.
 It was easy to imagine those hands on her bare skin.

 There was something even more delicious about a man wicked enough to make his desires clear.

 “Looking for something in particular?” he asked, his tone just as light as hers.

 Cassie refused to see any innuendo in his question, although there was a gleam in Reid’s eyes.
 She realized then that he’d been holding a mop.

 “Wait.
-You still work here?” she asked, horrified that he’d never moved beyond that job.
+You work here?” she asked, horrified that he’d never moved beyond that job in her uncle’s store.
+“Still?
+Again?”
 Maybe he managed the store or something.
+She didn’t remember who had taken over the store when Uncle Marty retired.
+She assumed it had been sold when he died.
 Cassie reminded herself that there wasn’t a lot of opportunity in a small town but she was still disappointed.

 Knowing what she did of Reid, this job was probably just a cover.
 Maybe he fenced electronics or fleeced little old ladies these days.